The Road to Building Great Companies

 Bess will present “Road to Building Great Companies: Tapping Into Your Entrepreneurial Spirit” on Tuesday, April 19 from 1:45 – 2:45 p.m. in Baker Hall’s Steinberg Auditorium (A53).

 Known for hitting the “trifecta,” Bess built three billion-dollar companies involving computer security.
-He was founder and CEO of Palo Alto Networks — the fastest growing technology security traded on the New York Stock Exchange.
+He was CEO of Palo Alto Networks — the fastest growing technology security traded on the New York Stock Exchange.
 Bess was instrumental in building and leading Zscaler, an innovator and leader in cloud-based Internet security services, and led Trend Micro Internet Security to market on a global scale.

 Bess holds a B.S. degree in managerial economics from Carnegie Mellon University and earned his M.B.A. from Dayton University.
 He credits Carnegie Mellon with setting him on a path for success.